 Main article topic: "Courage and Freedom" based on BDA Tool Ten

-900-1,000 word BDA member story for the front page focused on the summary topic of the month, either directly or indirectly related to the BDA Tool of the month; ideally we'll receive stories from our very diverse population of fellow BDAers
+900-1,000 word BDA member story for the cover (front page) focused on the summary topic of the month, either directly or indirectly related to the BDA Tool of the month; ideally we'll receive stories from our very diverse population of fellow BDAers

 Solvency anniversaries and gratitude donations